putssander/medstruct-config/README.md

     - N: trained/validated for Dutch with an accuracy of approximately 0.85
     - M: TODO

-Mentions containing uncertainty are detected and not used for classification.
+Mentions containing uncertainty are detected and not used for classification!

 The medstruct applications contains the following services and repositories: